50 Interesting & Fun Facts About Arizona State You Should Know

 Aerial shot of geologic formations with layers in hues of purple, gray, and brown

-Blue Mesa in the protected Petrified Forest National Park, also called Rainbow Forest
+Blue Mesa is located in the protected Petrified Forest National Park in Arizona

-In Arizona's northeast, you'll find Petrified Forest National Park.
-It's also called the rainbow forest, and there you'll find colorful petrified wood that dates back 200 million years.
+In Arizona's northeast, you'll find Petrified Forest National Park and an area full of colorful petrified wood that dates back 200 million years.

 Though the territory today is grassy and dry, it was once a rich forest that has been remarkably preserved.
-It's a protected area that aims to educate visitors about the history of the state.
+It's a protected area that aims to educate visitors about the state's history.

-One of the well-known facts about Arizona state is that it has the Grand Canyon
+One of the fun facts about Arizona state is that the Grand Canyon is located in it

 It's also known as the "Grand Canyon State"